The Single Best Fix for Lower Back Pain During Pregnancy - Baby Chick

 5. Chill.

 How much pressure?
 On a scale of 1 to 10, with 1 meaning you don’t feel anything and 10 meaning you’re screaming, you want to be at about a five to a seven.
-If you go too deep you won’t be able to hold it long enough.
+If you go too deep, you won’t be able to hold it long enough.
 This can be adjusted by using a softer ball.

-There you have it 🙂 This really helped me when I had my pain here too.
+There you have it 🙂 This really helped me when I had my pain here, too.

-Bonus tip: the last thing I’d recommend for the time being is picking up a sacro wedgy.
+Bonus tip: the last thing I’d recommend is picking up a sacro wedgy.
 Be sure you pick the pink version for females.
-This tool helps control sciatica and low back pain during pregnancy by taking some of the pressure off the sciatic nerve as the baby grows.
-It comes with photos to show how to use it, and you can go to the Sacro Wedgy official website and check out their how-to videos.
+This tool helps control sciatica and lower back pain during pregnancy by taking some pressure off the sciatic nerve as the baby grows.
+It has photos showing how to use it, and you can go to the Sacro Wedgy website to check out their how-to videos.
 I’d suggest laying just a minute a day on it to start and gradually work up to 5 minutes with your knees bent.
-Do not lay on your back for more than 5 minutes–however, every pregnancy is different so please speak to your doctor if you have concerns.
-This tool can be used while sitting, as well, in case lying on your back is too uncomfortable or not recommended by your doctor in your individual case.
+Do not lie on your back for more than 5 minutes.
+However, every pregnancy is different, so please speak to your doctor if you have concerns.
+This tool can be used while sitting, as well, in case lying on your back is too uncomfortable or not recommended by your doctor in your individual case.SaveSave

 Share